-JEE Main 2020: Here’s the marking scheme as per new pattern
+NTA JEE Main 2020: Here’s the marking scheme as per new pattern

 The marking scheme for MCQs will be four marks for the correct answer, minus one (-1) for incorrect answers.
 For numerical value, questions will be four marks for a correct answer and no negative marking, implying zero marks if incorrect.
 The total marks for this paper will be 400.
 The duration of the paper will be three hours with a total of 77 questions including all three parts.

 Paper-2 (For B.Planning aspirants): The Paper-2 for B. Planning aspirants will have three parts.
-Part-I would be mathematics for 100 marks with 20 objective type or multiple-choice questions (MCQs) with Ooe correct option and five questions with answers as a numerical value.
+Part-I would be mathematics for 100 marks with 20 objective type or multiple-choice questions (MCQs) with one correct option and five questions with answers as a numerical value.
 The part-II pr Aptitude section will be for 200 marks.
 It will have 50 MCQs with one correct option and Part-III or planning-based MCQs woll be for 100 marks will have 25 questions.

 The marking scheme for MCQs will be four marks for the correct answer and deduction of one mark (-1) for incorrect answers.
 The total marks for this paper will be 400.
-The duration of the paper will be 3 hrs with total 100 questions including all three parts.
+The duration of the paper will be 3 hrs with a total 100 questions including all three parts.